 13 May 2016

-This bill would change the Freedom of Information Act 2000 to reduce ministers’ power to overrule decisions by the Information Commissioner and the Information Tribunal, shorten the time public authorities have to respond to requests when the public interest is being considered, and extend FOIA coverage to private sector contractors such as private companies, social enterprises and charities working for public authorities and the Royal Household.
-The goal is to boost transparency by widening who must follow FOIA and by speeding up certain responses.
+This bill would reform the Freedom of Information Act 2000 in three main ways.
+It would remove ministers’ power to overrule decisions by the Information Commissioner and the Tribunal and set a time limit for public authorities to respond to requests involving the public interest.
+It would also extend the Act to cover private companies, social enterprises and charities contracted to carry out work for public authorities and the Royal Household.

 Generated 21 February 2026